pmyers88/brew-evolution/XX-add-node-requirement-support.md

 Phil Myers, 10-26-2016

 ## Introduction
-This proposal suggests adding support for Node Requirements (`depends_on :node`) to the Formula DSL.
+This proposal suggests adding support for Node Requirement (`depends_on :node`) to the Formula DSL.

 ## Motivation
+The Formula DSL currently requires the `node` dependency to be installed via `brew`.
 There are many ways to install `node`.
-Implementing this proposal would allow users who installed `node` without using `brew` to not have to unnecessarily re-install `node` using `brew` for `node` dependencies.
+Implementing this proposal would allow users who installed `node` without using `brew` to not have to unnecessarily re-install `node` using `brew` for formulas with `node` dependencies.

 An issue that would be solved by adding support for `depends_on :node` exists [here](https://github.com/Homebrew/homebrew-core/issues/6187).
-I had the same problem. @MikeMcQuaid suggested this solution.
+I had the same problem.
+Mike McQuaid suggested this solution.

 ## Proposed solution
 * Create a `NodeRequirement` class
 * Add `depends_on :node` to the Formula DSL
 * Update `Node-for-Formula-Authors.md` to suggest using `depends_on :node` instead of `depends_on "node"`
-* Update formulae? (maybe authors have to do this)

 ## Detailed design
 * Use any of the files in `brew/Library/Homebrew/requirements` as a template for writing the `NodeRequirement` class